true-brains/react-ui-generator/README.md

 ## Features

-- easy to generate form from the simple metadata description;
+- easy to generate entire form from the simple metadata description;
 - set up custom layout on JSX (not on metadata, because markup-on-json is pain);
 - easy to add a custom types of fields (renderers);
 - easy to add custom layouts;